Introduction

 Help menu

-Comtrya provides a help menu that can be shown by running the following in your terminal:
+Comtrya provides a help menu that can be shown by running the following command in your terminal:

 comtrya -h